keithdhd/html_and_css/2_html_elements.md

 ## Attributes

-HTML element attributes provide additional information about an HTML element and modify its behavior or appearance.
+HTML element attributes provide additional information about an HTML element and modify its behaviour or appearance.
 Attributes are added to HTML tags and are defined within the opening tag using name-value pairs.
 Here are some key points about HTML element attributes:

 1. Syntax: Attributes are written in the format `name="value"`, where `name` is the attribute name, and `value` is the attribute value enclosed in quotes.